 Email the Ohio Attestation form to firstname.lastname@example.org and on the subject line note: OMBA Ohio Attestation.

-The premium for an Ohio Mortgage Broker Act Certification of Registration Bond is based on credit and the bond amount required.
-Bond amounts over $50,000 will require business and personal financials for underwriting.
+The premium for an Ohio Residential Mortgage Broker Act Certification of Registration License Surety Bond is based on credit and the bond amount required.
+Surety bond amounts over $50,000 will require business and personal financials for underwriting.

 Contact our Surety Bond Specialists at: